GospelTrust/kairos-pt-603/content/_session/self-tests.md

    3. <samp>big decisions &mdash; especially involving a large investment of time or money or a new theology</samp> (4KTHGV p.51)

 9. State at least three differences between New Agers/cultists and Christians who enter the Spirit realm.
 (4KTHGV p.40)
+   1. The voice of God is <samp>intuitive thoughts and impressions coming into one's mind</samp>, whereas the New Age's <samp>intuition comes from one's heart</samp>.
+   2. Christians interact with <samp>the Holy Spirit and angels</samp> as opposed to New Age trying to contact <samp>any being in the spirit world</samp>.
+   3. Quieting oneself by <samp>worshiping and fixating on Jesus</samp> rather than New Age's <samp>repetitious mantras</samp>.
+   4. <samp>Recording spiritual experiences</samp> through hearing God's voice rather than the New Age experience of being <samp>overtaken by automatic writing</samp>.
+   5. The planet will be <samp>redeemed by God's Spirit, angels, and Church</samp> rather than the New Age's focus on <samp>man's efforts and accomplishments</samp>.

 10. The center of the relationship between you and your spiritual advisors should be <samp>friendship</samp>, not authority.